LinkedIn Pixel

 Let’s start with Windows, the veteran of operating systems.
 The Microsoft OS has been around for a couple of decades, so it has a head start on Android, the new kid on the block.

-Another thing that Windows devices do really well is connecting to peripherals.
+These devices connect seamlessly to peripherals, offering compatibility with a wide range of hardware.
 When you connect a scanner or printer to your device, Windows has the drivers to support it about 99% of the time.
 This saves you time and headaches when you get new equipment.
-Windows devices also tend to have several ports, so you don’t have to rely on WiFi or Bluetooth to connect to external peripherals.
+Windows devices also tend to have several ports, so you don’t have to rely on Wi-Fi or Bluetooth to connect to external peripherals.

 Mobile device management (MDM) is a hot topic in the mobile computing world.
-If you run a fleet of Windows computers, you don’t necessarily need a third-party piece of software to keep track and manage your devices.
-Instead you’ll find most of the functionality embedded in Windows.
-Obviously, this will keep your costs down.
+If you run a fleet of Windows computers, you don’t necessarily need a third-party piece of software to keep track and manage your devices, reducing the costs for fleet management.
+Instead, you’ll find most of the functionality embedded in Windows.

 Android, the rising star

 What’s more, Android has grown rapidly in the consumer space, so many of your employees will be familiar with the OS and comfortable using it for their jobs.
 They can pick an Android device up and know instinctively how they work.
-However, if you don’t lock down the devices with an MDM-tool your workforce can probably get into settings and start changing things they shouldn’t.
+This familiarity in the consumer space makes it an intuitive choice for employees.
+However, if you don’t lock down the devices with an MDM-tool, your workforce can probably get into settings and start changing things they shouldn’t.
+In this regard, Android devices lack built-in controls comparable to Windows.

-Linking up to peripherals can sometimes pose problems too.
-Android doesn’t have all the driver support of Windows so you may find yourself going back to the supplier to make it work.
-Also, they typically have a limited number of ports so you may have to rely on WiFi or Bluetooth to make connections to peripherals.
-When this works it’s great, but as we know trying to link a headset to our phone, when it doesn’t it’s frustrating.
+Linking up peripherals can sometimes be a challenge as well.
+Android devices don’t have all the driver support of Windows, so you may find yourself going back to the supplier to make it work.
+Android devices also typically have less ports available, so you may find yourself often relying on Wi-Fi or Bluetooth for connections.

 Pros and cons for both

-Windows works particularly well as a vehicle-mounted computer or as a stationary terminal, so it has access to a power source.
+Windows works particularly well as a vehicle-mounted computer or as a stationary terminal, so it has access to a continued power supply.
 For example – punching in and out or printing off assignments or mounted on a forklift and processing large amounts of data.

-Whereas Android is well suited to a handheld device that your workforce can comfortably carry around all day completing the same task over and over again, say quality checks or inventory checking.
+Android, on the other hand, proves to be ideal as a handheld device that your workforce can comfortably carry around all day, completing the repetitive tasks, such as quality checks or inventory checking.

 Share on LinkedIn or Twitter